 In the field under Identifier (Entity ID), enter: https://www.wrike.com/account/your_account_ID

 In the field under Reply URL (Assertion Consumer Service URL), enter the URL string https://login.wrike.com/saml/SSO/account/your_account_ID and make this URL the default one using the checkbox to the right.

-The “SSO” part of all URLs must be capitalized.
+The “SSO” part of the URL must be capitalized.

 Leave the fields Sign on URL, Relay State, and Logout URL blank.

 Click the Save button at the top.

 Then click X in the upper-right corner to move to the next step.